North Grand Mall

 North Grand Mall is a 340,000 sqft shopping center serving the city of Ames, Iowa.
 In 2006, plans were announced for a $30 million renovation and expansion.
 In 2004, a farmers' market operated at the mall.
-The mall's anchor stores are Kohl's, Gap, Shoe Carnival, TJ Maxx, North Grand Cinema, Milroy's Tuxedos, rue21, Happy Nails, Verizon, Teikiatsu Judo, Aveda, Buckle, and JCPenney.
-There are 2 vacant anchor stores that were once DressBarn and Younkers.
+The mall's anchor stores are Kohl's, Shoe Carnival, TJ Maxx, North Grand Cinema, and JCPenney, with one vacancy previously occupied by Younkers.
 Sears announced its closure in late 2008.
 The Sears building was torn down, with Kohl's, TJ Maxx, and Shoe Carnival opening on its site.

 In 2017, then-owners GK Development sold the mall to a trio of investors.